Arwen-Fec/reviews-module/README.md

 2. After you've installed all the necessary dependencies and the mySQL server is up and running, cd in to the `/server` directory.

 3. Source the `schema.sql` file by typing `mysql -u root -p < schema.sql`.
-Do not include the brackets when typing your username.
 You may run into an authentication error.
 This guide will help remedy this: https://dev.to/oneearedmusic/access-denied-reset-mysql-root-user-password-2hk4.
 Once you've fixed this, try to source the `schema.sql` file again using the new password you assigned for the `root` user.

 4. Confirm that the datbase `reviewList` has been created by first typing `mysql -u root -p`.
 Press Enter, and then type the same password from step 3 again.